What Is Guardianship? Pamphlet

 WHAT IS A GUARDIANSHIP?

-A guardianship is a legal proceeding in the circuit courts of Florida in which a guardian is appointed to exercise the legal rights of an incapacitated person.
+A guardianship is a legal proceeding in the circuit courts of Florida in which a guardian is appointed to exercise the legal rights of an incapacitated person and is governed by Chapter 744, Florida Statutes.
+The procedure outlined below does not apply for appointment of a guardian advocate over a person with developmental disabilities.

 WHAT IS A GUARDIAN?